NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 4BA(A)
     - Changed to be a teleport into the air RKnJ position into normal fall
     - A and B strings added
+- 4BA(Y)
-- 4BA(Y) can be subbed in the first few frames
+    - Can be subbed in the first few frames
+    - Has improved windows on states as well as ending sooner and can be grabbed during their "sit" frames
 - 4A changed to be a teleport that can teleport to either side
 - 8B
     - Is a blockable hitgrab that is untechable